pdxiv/LuaScott/Adventure Editor Manual.md

 ##Preface

-THE ADVENTURE SYSTEM contains programs for creating/editing adventure data bases and running the data bases.
+THE ADVENTURE SYSTEM contains programs for creating/editing adventure databases and running the databases.
 This package requires a 48K disk system.

 ADVLIST (the original adventure creator/editor) was written by Allan Moluf for his own use.
 This version was written in BASIC and worked quite well.
 Bruce Hansen enhanced ADVLIST with new commands.
 Since some ADVLIST commands could' take close to three minutes to complete their tasks, the slower routines were written in assembly language by Bruce Hansen.
 The program was consequently renamed ADVEDIT.

 The ADVENTUR/CMD driver program written by Scott Adams could not be sold with this package as this would be a copyright violation.
 Moreover, this program is not readily accessible from the newer adventure diskettes which are protected.
-However, this driver program is required to run the data bases created/edited by ADVEDIT.
+However, this driver program is required to run the databases created/edited by ADVEDIT.
 To alleviate this problem, the ADV/CMD program was written by Bruce Hansen.
 This program functions exactly as Scott Adams' Adventure driver program.

 A disk to tape utility program is available from the dealer for an extra charge.
-The ADVTAPE/CMD program will read in a disk adventure data base and write out a tape version of the adventure.
+The ADVTAPE/CMD program will read in a disk adventure database and write out a tape version of the adventure.
 The tape will contain the adventure driver written by Bruce Hansen and the data from the disk data- base file.
 This allows a 16K computer to run adventures created with ADVEDIT.
-Since the tape contains the adventure driver written by Hansen, these tape versions can not be sold without written permission from the author.
+Since the tape contains the adventure driver written by Hansen, these tape versions cannot be sold without written permission from the author.
 For more information on selling your adventures, see Appendix B of this manual.

-Since ADVEDIT requires the data bases to not be on protected diskettes, the ADVCOPY/CMD utility was written.
-This program will read the data base from a Scott Adams' protected diskette and put it on an unprotected one.
+Since ADVEDIT requires the databases to not be on protected diskettes, the ADVCOPY/CMD utility was written.
+This program will read the database from a Scott Adams' protected diskette and put it on an unprotected one.
 This program is also available from your dealer for an extra charge.

 A great deal of work has been put into this manual.
 It is intended to instruct the user on everything he needs to know to write and edit adventures.
 You supply the ideas.